SoCal-Software-Labs/CrissCross/README.md

-# CrissCross - Like IPFS... but with Redis Protocol, a SQL Layer, Privacy and Distribution as well as File Downloads
+# CrissCross - Like if IPFS was also a Real-Time Distributed Computing Network

-CrissCross is a new way to share immutable structures.
+CrissCross is a new way to share immutable structures and call remote procedures.
 Build a tree, get a hash and distribute it in your own private cluster.
+Generate a key and advertise a service on the cluster.
 Connect with any language that has a redis client.
 Store data in high speed databases.

 ## Status

 This is alpha software.
 Expect bugs and API changes.
+Please make an issue for any discussion or proposals.

 # Why?